Bureau of Reclamation

-The Bureau of Reclamation , founded in 1902 to bring water to the arid western states, has transitioned from the world’s premier design and construction agency of dams, power plants and canals to a contemporary water management agency that focuses on helping the Western States, Native American Tribes and others meet new water needs and balance the multitude of competing uses of water in the West.
-Reclamation’s mission also includes protecting the environment, water conservation and reuse, developing partnerships with its customers, states, and Native American Tribes, and in finding ways to bring together the variety of interests to address the competing needs for our limited water resources.
+The Bureau of Reclamation , founded in 1902 to bring water to the arid Western states, has transitioned from the world’s premier design and construction agency of dams, power plants and canals to a contemporary water management agency that focuses on helping the Western states, Native American tribes and others meet new water needs and balance the multitude of competing uses of water in the West.
+Reclamation’s mission also includes protecting the environment, water conservation and reuse, developing partnerships with its customers, states, and Native American tribes, and finding ways to bring together the variety of interests to address the competing needs for our limited water resources.

-Since 1988 CADSWES has had a close working relationship with Reclamation, our largest sponsor.
+Since 1988, CADSWES has had a close working relationship with Reclamation, our largest sponsor.
 CADSWES has played a key role in Reclamation’s transition to a customer-centered management agency.
-The CADSWES decision support tools are widely used by Reclamation in numerous river basins for planning studies, operations, negotiations, and stakeholder participation.
-CADSWES hosts the permanent offices of Reclamation technical leads of planning studies on the Colorado River including former CADSWES graduate students.
-In addition to R&D of decision support tools, Reclamation funds graduate students on research projects that advance the sciences of hydroclimatology, forecasting, modeling and decision making.
+The CADSWES decision support tools are widely used by Reclamation in numerous river basins for planning studies, operations, negotiations and stakeholder participation.
+CADSWES hosts the permanent offices of Reclamation technical leads of planning studies on the Colorado River, including former CADSWES graduate students.
+In addition to research and development of decision support system (DSS) tools, Reclamation funds graduate students on research projects that advance the sciences of hydroclimatology, forecasting, modeling and decision making.

-TVA, a U.S. government corporate utility, endeavors to improve the lives of people in parts of seven southeastern states by providing low-cost electricity, flood control, navigation, recreation, watershed management and environmental services.
-Integrated management of the Tennessee River system is a major part of this mission, involving forecasting and scheduling operations on 46 dams with almost 6GW of hydropower capacity.
+The Tennessee Valley Authority (TVA) , a U.S. government corporate utility, endeavors to improve the lives of people in parts of seven southeastern states by providing low-cost electricity, flood control, navigation, recreation, watershed management and environmental services.
+Integrated management of the Tennessee River system is a major part of this mission, involving forecasting and scheduling operations on 46 dams with almost six gigawatts of hydropower capacity.